Intellisrc/m2d2/README.md

 });
 ```

-**NONE**: By replacing the whole data, it will clear the contents of the root element automatically.
+**NOTE**: By replacing the whole data, it will clear the contents of the root element automatically.

 ## Generating DOM